chrisliu298/awesome-llm-unlearning/README.md

 > [!NOTE]
 > If you believe your paper on LLM unlearning is not included, or if you find a mistake, typo, or information that is not up to date, please open an issue, and I will address it as soon as possible.
+>
+> If you want to add a new paper, feel free to either open an issue or create a pull request.

 ## Papers